-Interview with Doctor Thierry Hazan
+Interview with Doctor of veterinary medicine Thierry Hazan

 Dr. Thierry Hazan is a veterinary surgeon.
 He is also a friend who follows all Jean-Pierre's adventures with passion - and admiration.